fluteds/tttools/readme.md

 ![image](https://cdn.discordapp.com/attachments/821424398342553670/823305995009785946/unknown.png)

-# **addons**
+# **Addons**

-addons for turntable, includes things such as custom mentions and individual additions that doesn't completely change the appearance
+Addons for turntable, includes things such as custom mentions and individual additions that doesn't completely change the appearance

-## custom mentions
+## Custom Mentions

-a userscript that replaces turntable's mention sound with the mention sound from plug.dj incase you wanted that extra bit of nostalgia.
+A userscript that replaces turntable's mention sound with the mention sound from plug.dj incase you wanted that extra bit of nostalgia.

-**installing**
+**Installing**

 - for automatic enabling use [tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) and open the raw file to install
 - you can also manually enable with a [bookmarklet](https://fluteds.github.io/tttools/)

 to use your own mention sounds, you must have a direct link to your mp3 file. paste the link next inbetween the `<''>` in `UI_SOUND_MENTION = ''`

-## boost mode
+## Boost Mode

-a tampermonkey script & bookmarklet that improves the performance of turntable for slower browsers or those who like a cleaner approach to tt.
+A tampermonkey script & bookmarklet that improves the performance of turntable for slower browsers or those who like a cleaner approach to tt.

-**removes:**
+**Removes:**

 - video
 - avatars
 - extra animation

-**installing**
+**Installing**

 - for automatic enabling use [tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) and open the raw file to install
 - you can also manually enable with a [bookmarklet](https://fluteds.github.io/tttools/)
 - optional (for chrome users) install [h264ify](https://chrome.google.com/webstore/detail/h264ify/aleakchihdccplidncghkekgioiakgal) - boosts youtube's performance

-## hide ttstats
+## Hide TTstats

-an addon that hides the ttStats header and search feature, useful if you don't want to look at leaderboards and other users
+An addon that hides the ttStats header and search feature, useful if you don't want to look at leaderboards and other users

-**removes**
+**rRemoves**

 - ttstats header
 - search bar
 - hides features like points, woot, grab and meh

-# **issues and contributing**
+# **Issues and Contributing**

-if you have any problems or want to suggest something:
+If you have any problems or want to suggest something:

 - [open an issue](https://github.com/fluteds/tttools/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc)
 - [fork and open a pull request](http://makeapullrequest.com)
 - [turntable.fm profile](https://ttstats.pinnacleofdestruction.net/user/6048fa3647b5e3001a8f7869) - ping me! see if i'm online

-**pull requests**
+**Pull Requests**
 <br>create a `patch` branch to commit against as `dev` is no longer kept up to date. i merge my changes against main using a `feature\patch` branch so separate things can be kept isolated.

-# **ttscripts**
+# **ttScripts**

 [check out ttScripts as well](https://fluted.xyz/ttscripts) for more community contributed themes and addons